Now that peak bloom’s been announced by the NPS we’re officially in Cherry Blossom Season!!

 5. The Japanese Lantern

-6. From a boat on the Potomac River
+6. On the Potomac River

 7. Hains Point Loop trail